 Determining appropriate inventory levels is one of the most important and most challenging the the tasks faced by operations managers.
 If you carry too much inventory, you tie up money in working capital; if you don’t carry enough inventory, you face stockouts.
 Fortunately, the cycle stock portion of the inventory equation is straightforward.
 What keeps people up at night is safety stock.

 Safety stock simply is inventory that is carried to prevent stockouts.
 Stockouts stem from factors such as fluctuating customer demand, forecast inaccuracy, and variability in lead times for raw materials or manufacturing.
 Some operations managers use gut feelings or hunches to set safety stock levels, while others base them on a portion of cycle stock level— 10 or 20 percent, for example.
 While easy to execute, such techniques generally result in poor performance.
-A sound, mathematical approach to safety stock will not only justify the required inventory levels to business leaders, but also balance the conflicting goals of maximizing customer service and minimizing inventory cost.
+A sound, mathematical approach to safety stock will not only justify the required inventory levels to business leaders, but also balance the conflicting goals of maximizing Customer Relations and minimizing inventory cost.

 Safety stock determinations are not intended to eliminate all stockouts—just the majority of them.
 For example, when designing for a 95 percent service level, expect that 50 percent of the time, not all cycle stock will be depleted and safety stock will not be needed.
 For another 45 percent of cycles, the safety stock will suffice.
 But in approximately 5 percent of replenishment cycles, expect a stockout.
 (See Figure 1.)